Profile Management and Provisioning Services

-This topic contains advice on maintaining Citrix user profiles on virtual disks (vDisks) created with Citrix Provisioning Services.
-Before following this advice, you should understand how your vDisk configuration affects your Profile Management configuration as described in Persistent?
+This article contains advice on maintaining Citrix user profiles on virtual disks (vDisks) created with Citrix Provisioning Services.
+Before following this advice, understand how your vDisk configuration affects your Profile Management configuration as described in Persistent?
 Provisioned?
 Dedicated?
 Shared?

 To remove non-essential, locally cached profiles from the Master Target Device

-To prevent any non-essential, locally cached profiles being stored, ensure that these profiles are removed from vDisks running in Standard Image mode before taking the Master Target Device image.
+To prevent any non-essential, locally cached profiles being stored, ensure that these profiles are removed from vDisks running in standard image mode before taking the Master Target Device image.
 But do not remove the currently logged-on local administrator’s profile.
 A good way of achieving this is as follows.
-During this procedure, error messages may be displayed.
+During this procedure, error messages might be displayed.

 - Right-click Computer.

 - On the Advanced tab, click Settings in User Profiles.

 - Highlight each profile you want to remove and click Delete.